June 24, 2016

-At SNHU, one of the top business degrees in demand is the online business administration program.
+One of the most in demand business degrees online is the business administration program.
 This broad business program focuses on developing leadership and managerial skills, while also building a foundation in accounting, marketing and business law that will prepare you for a supervisory role in your choice of government, nonprofit or corporate environments.

-SNHU's Bachelor of Science in Business Administration allows you to focus your studies on healthcare administration, human resources management, nonprofit management, organizational leadership, and small business management, or pursue a broader degree.
+Within a bachelor's in business administration program you can choose to focus your studies in areas such as healthcare administration, human resources management, nonprofit management, organizational leadership, and small business management, or pursue a broader degree.
 As a graduate, you will be prepared to interpret trends, apply ethics to your decision-making and manage change, among other skills employers seek and value.

-The Bachelor of Science in Business Studies, one of SNHU's most transfer-friendly business degrees in demand, builds a scaffolding of analysis, critical thinking and problem solving that hiring managers find essential to workplace success.
+A bachelor's in business studies builds a scaffolding of analysis, critical thinking and problem solving that hiring managers find essential to workplace success.

 Today's employers are looking for candidates who have leadership and project management skills.
 Employees who are comfortable with technology, who understand data and how to interpret it, and who can work collaboratively as part of a team are best positioned to succeed.

-SNHU offers a multitude of business studies degree programs that can pave the way to a successful career.
-You can choose the option that best reflects your career goals from among accounting, business administration, business finance, computer information technology, human resource management, industrial-organizational psychology, international management, marketing, operations and project management, small business management, and sport management.
+Online schools offers a multitude of business studies degree programs that can pave the way to a successful career.
+You can choose the option that best reflects your career goals from among accounting, business administration, business finance, computer information technology, human resource management, industrial-organizational psychology, international management, marketing, operations and project management, small business management, sport management and more

-But if you've got a head for logistics and process control, a Bachelor of Science in Business Studies in operations and project management might just be the right choice for you.
-SNHU's quickly growing in-demand business degree will provide the fundamentals of management, with a deep dive into the planning and decision-making critical to resolving the complex issues of today's workplaces.
+If you've got a head for logistics and process control, a bachelor's in business studies in operations and project management might just be the right choice for you.
+This degree provides the fundamentals of management, with a deep dive into the planning and decision-making critical to resolving the complex issues of today's workplaces.

-If you already know you want to pursue a career in accounting or are hoping to advance in your current organization, SNHU offers an accelerated track that provides a quicker path to receiving both your bachelor's and master's degrees.
-With a master's degree in your pocket, your earning potential increases by 20 percent over those job-seekers with a bachelor's degree alone.
+If you already know you want to pursue a career in accounting or are hoping to advance in your current organization, an online program that offers an accelerated track that provides a quicker path to receiving both your bachelor's and master's degrees might be appealing.
+With a master's degree in your pocket, your earning potential increases by 20% over those job-seekers with a bachelor's degree alone.

-The SNHU Bachelor of Science in Forensic Accounting and Fraud Examination allows you to focus on developing the skills necessary to investigate identify and investigate fraud, introducing you to common schemes and scams, and providing a foundation of the legal aspects of fraud investigation.
+A bachelor's in forensic accounting and fraud examination allows you to focus on developing the skills necessary to investigate identify and investigate fraud, introducing you to common schemes and scams, and providing a foundation of the legal aspects of fraud investigation.
 In 2013, CNN Money ranked forensic accountant as no. 24 on its list of top jobs with the best growth potential and pay rates, as well as the highest work satisfaction.

-SNHU's online business programs provide the flexibility for adult learners to continue their course of study in the time that's right for them.
-With six undergraduate terms a year to choose from, you don't have to wait to begin.
+Online business programs provide the flexibility for adult learners to continue their course of study in the time that's right for them.

 Earning one of the top business degrees in demand is a great first step toward reaching your goals.
-SNHU's career development team can take you a step further by working with you on resume writing, mock interviews, understanding how to translate your newly developed tangible skills into language that hiring managers prize.
+If your school has a career development team, you can take a step further by working on resume writing, mock interviews, understanding how to translate your newly developed tangible skills into language that hiring managers prize.

-And, if you want to continue your studies for even greater prospects and earning potential, SNHU also offers a number of options to earn your master's degree, including Master of Science programs in accounting, accounting finance and forensic accounting, and a Master of Business Administration.
+And, if you want to continue your studies for even greater prospects and earning potential, there are also a number of options to earn your master's degree, including master's in accounting, accounting finance and forensic accounting, and a Master of Business Administration.